Gang of impersonators giving NEET exam on behalf of actual candidates busted, four held | www.lokmattimes.com

 Gang of impersonators giving NEET exam on behalf of actual candidates busted, four held

-New Delhi, July 4 With the arrest of four persons, including AIIMS students, the Delhi Police on Tuesday claimed to have busted a NEET exam gang that used to appear in exams in place of actual candidates after taking a sum of Rs 7 lakh each.
+New Delhi, July 5 With the arrest of four persons, including AIIMS students, the Delhi Police on Tuesday claimed to have busted a NEET exam gang, whose members used to appear in exams in place of actual candidates after taking a sum of Rs 7 lakh each.

 The accused were identified as Naresh Bishnoi, Sanju Yadav, Mahavir and Jitendra.